 "You do not need to hint...but I will try with you now, if you like, and Maila can wait," [Iskierka] said, in a rather venomous tone.

 "I was not hinting—" But Temeraire shook out his ruff, and hastily said, "—oh, never mind; very well,"

 - Laurence is lost during a bad storm, and washes ashore Japan with amnesia.
 He doesn't remember anything of his time with Temeraire, or being an aviator.
 This of course leads to hilarity.
 Upon Temeraire finally finding him this exchange takes place.

 "And you need not look like that," the black dragon added, very coldly, "only because Laurence has been shipwrecked, and does not look his best at present.
 The Emperor adopted him, five years ago, and we are on our way to make a filial visit.
 He is a prince of China, and my captain."

 "The devil I am," said Laurence.

-During an argument in Blood of Tyrants concerning the possibility of marriage, Lawrence finally nerves himself up enough to ask if Emily Roland is his daughter (with the non-so-subtle implication that he must wed her mother).
-Temeraire promptly reassures him that she is not, pointing out quite logically that he did not start sleeping with Jane Roland until Emily was nine and it simply did not work that way.
+- During an argument concerning the possibility of marriage, Lawrence finally nerves himself up enough to ask if Emily Roland is his daughter (with the non-so-subtle implication that he must wed her mother).
+Temeraire promptly reassures him that she is not, pointing out quite logically that he did not start sleeping with Jane Roland until Emily was in her eleventh year and it simply did not work that way.

 "But it does not signify," Temeraire added in tones of reproach, "for you have already asked her, and she wouldn't have you, because she is your commander."